How to Deploy a Shopify Theme from Bitbucket with DeployHQ

 First deployment complete

-Once that's done, you can review the log and see a full list of which files were transferred across.
+Once complete, review the deployment log to see which files were transferred.

-Head to the Automatic Deployments page on the left hand side, then enable the option next to your server:
+Go to the Automatic Deployments page in the left sidebar and enable it for your Shopify server:

 Auto deployment